ballerina-platform/ballerina-library/docs/connector-development-process.md

 #### Avoiding Split-Module Conditions

 A “split-module condition” can occur when the latest versions of two different packages contain the same module, resulting in a build failure.
 Therefore, hierarchical structures should be chosen carefully and used with caution to minimize such situations.
-(Refer to Ballerina's documentation on split-module conditions for more details).
+(Refer to [Ballerina package references documentation](https://ballerina.io/learn/package-references/#the-split-module-condition) for more details).

 ## Development process